google/openhtf/docs/event_sequence.md

 `die()` function, then the process dies and you cannot recover the results from this, so try to avoid such behavior in any Python or C++ libraries you use.

+### Subtests

+`Subtest`s are Phase Sequences what allow phases to exit early, but continue on with other phases.
+A phase can indicate this by returning `htf.PhaseResult.FAIL_SUBTEST`.
+The details of subtests are included in the output test record.

+Phase group teardowns are run properly when nested in a subtest.

 ## Test abortion short-circuiting